FREE SHIPPING on orders over $75 International: over $250

 Sheng Pu-erh as a loose leaf tea is called Mao Cha (Maocha – 毛茶).
 It is an unfinished form of Pu-erh tea used either for producing Shu Pu-erh or for further pressing and aging as a Sheng Pu.

 With that in mind, we conclude our journey in the realms of Green tea and Raw Pu-erh tea.
-We have witnessed how each of these major tea types takes its own shape and character through different varieties, processing, and growing areas among others.
+We have witnessed how each of these major tea types takes on its own shape and character through different varieties, processing methods, and growing areas, among other factors.
 Each factor contributes to creating a distinctive profile – and an army of admirers and followers – for both teas!
 We've seen how Raw Pu-erh tea, with its potent character, undergoes transformation, aging gracefully into a richer, deeper self, pressed into intriguing shapes that add another dimension to its experience.
 We've also savored the fresh, delicate Green tea, savoring its essence from loose leaves to small, rolled pellets.
 Whether you're a long-time tea lover or a curious beginner, there's always a new story to discover, a new flavor to savor.
 So, let's keep exploring these wonderful tea tales together, one cup at a time!